ANCPLabOldenburg/megqc_documentation/new/run.md

 <img src="../static/mini/log.png" alt="settings-gui" width="350px" align="center">

-Once the process is finished, you will find a new folder within the derivatives called `MEG_qc`.
-If you're following this tutorial, the path would look something like:
+Once the process is finished, you will find a new folder within the derivatives folder called `MEG_qc`.
+This folder will contain several **.tsv** and **.json** files for each metric, run and task.
+If you're following this tutorial, the path to the MEGqc derivatives would look something like:

   /path/to/your/dataset/ds003483/derivatives/Meg_QC/calculation/sub-009/